 Emma Huvos is a certified early childhood educator and permaculturalist with a passion for outdoor experiential education.
 She is dedicated to sharing her love of the natural world with others through hands-on learning experiences that excite and inspire.

-Listen to Emma's interview on the Driven 2 Educate Podcast to learn more about her educational philosophy and her path to creating Riverside Nature School.
+Listen to Emma's interview on the Driven 2 Educate Podcast and read her blog post on the InspirED Blog to learn more about her educational philosophy and her path to creating Riverside Nature School.

 INTERESTED IN LEARNING MORE?

 So What's This "NAture School" Thing all About?

 - Balanced and Barefoot: How Unrestricted Outdoor Play Makes for Strong, Confident, and Capable Children by Angela J. Hanscom.

 - Forest Kindergartens: The Cedarsong Way by Erin K. Kenney